 Pick your first topic.
-Post about something you are passionate about – health and wellness, childhood obesity, heart health, building muscle, decreasing stress and anxiety.
-Speaking of stress and anxiety, you may be worried because you aren’t sure where to get the content you need to post on Facebook.
-Don’t think that you have to come up with the content all by yourself.
-You have all of the content on NSP’s blog.
-You have content in the Resources Download section of our website.
-There are also many resources online that you can use to obtain content.
-People are generally thrilled when you share their content (that’s why they put it online) as long as you link back to the content or give a shout out.
+Post about something you are passionate about – health and wellness, childhood obesity, heart health, building muscle, decreasing stress, and anxiety.
+If you don’t like this topic, later on, you can always change it.
+There are always growing pains while setting up a business and getting comfortable is important.
+If you haven’t done this before, you can’t expect to get it right straight away.
+There will always be trial and error. share their content (that’s why they put it online) as long as you link back to the content or give a shout out.
 You obviously don’t want to take content from another source and pretend like it’s your own.

 So, let’s start looking at some of those non-NSP resources.